Kiresey History, Family Crest & Coats of Arms

 Early History of the Kiresey family

-Another 131 words (9 lines of text) covering the years 1272, 1616, 1690 and 1720 are included under the topic Early Kiresey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kiresey research.
+Another 67 words (5 lines of text) covering the years 1272, 1616, 1690 and 1720 are included under the topic Early Kiresey History in all our PDF Extended History products and printed products wherever possible.

 Kiresey Spelling Variations